DAVID GREENE, HOST:

 SCHUMER: Yes, our bill does secure the border first, but it treats the situation of those living in the shadows as an equally urgent priority.
 This is by design.
 We believe that Americans will support sensible solutions to dealing with the undocumented and future legal immigrants, but only if they are convinced there will not be future waves of illegal immigrants.

-WELNA: And Arizona's John McCain, the group's GOP leader, argued the bill deals pragmatically with the perplexing situation.
+WELNA: And Arizona's John McCain, the group's GOP leader, argued the bill deals pragmatically with a perplexing situation.

 SENATOR JOHN MCCAIN: Yes, we offer a path to citizenship to people who didn't come here legally.
 They're here and realistically there is nothing we can do that will induce them all to return to their countries of origin.